 We do not track research and development costs on a program-by-program basis.
-We plan to track research and development costs for any individual development program in the future.

 Research and development activities are central to our business model.
-We expect research and development costs to increase significantly for the foreseeable future as our development programs progress, including as we continue to support the preclinical studies for our LCA10 program as well as our other research programs.
+We expect research and development costs to increase significantly for the foreseeable future as our development programs progress, including as we continue to support the preclinical studies and prepare for the clinical development for our LCA10 program as well as our other research programs.